AdobeDocs/dynamic-media-classic.en/help/using/application-setup.md

 * **[!UICONTROL Default Image Mapping HREF]**: Defines the default URL that is used for the HREF column in image mapping.
 This URL is the default URL that you see when you create Image Maps.

 * **[!UICONTROL Default Image Mapping Template]**: Defines the default JavaScript for the HREF template in image mapping.
-You can set a custom code here to be run whenever you select an image map.
+You can set a custom code here to be run whenever you select an Image Map.

 ### Other Settings (to Application)